Old-Fashioned Chocolate Cake

 Method

 - Batter.
-Oven to 175°C (fan 155°C / gas 4); grease and line two 20 cm tins.
+Oven to 350°F (175°C, fan 155°C); grease and line two 20 cm tins.
 Whisk the dry ingredients, then whisk in the eggs, buttermilk, oil and vanilla until smooth.

 - Hot coffee last.
 Stir in the hot coffee — the batter goes very thin, which is exactly right.
-It blooms the cocoa for deep flavour and a moist crumb.
+It blooms the cocoa for deep flavor and a moist crumb.

 - Bake.
 Divide between tins; 30–34 minutes, until a skewer shows a few moist crumbs.
 Don't overbake.
 Cool 10 minutes in the tins, then fully on a rack.

 - Frosting.
-Melt the butter, stir in the cocoa, then beat in the icing sugar and milk alternately to a glossy, spreadable fudge.
+Melt the butter, stir in the cocoa, then beat in the powdered sugar and milk alternately to a glossy, spreadable fudge.
 Beat in the vanilla.

 - Frost.
 Sandwich, then cover top and sides.
 Set 20 minutes before slicing — if you can.